Tagged: Measure of Dispersion

 \end{aligned}

-The standard deviation can be computed from variance too as $S= \sqrt{Variance}$.
+The standard deviation can be computed from variance too.

-A large value of standard deviation indicates more spread in the data set which can be interpreted as the inconsistent behaviour of the data collected.
-It means that the data points tend to away from the mean value.
-For the case of smaller standard deviation, data points tend to be close (very close) to mean indicating the consistent behaviour of data set.
+A large value of SD indicates more spread in the data set which can be interpreted as the inconsistent behaviour of the data collected.
+It means that the data points tend to be away from the mean value.
+For the case of smaller standard deviation, data points tend to be close (very close) to the mean indicating the consistent behavior of the data set.

-The standard deviation and variance both are used to measure the risk of a particular investment in finance.
-The mean of 15% and standard deviation of 2% indicates that it is expected to earn a 15% return on investment and we have 68% chance that the return will actually be between 13% and 17%.
-Similarly, there are 95% chance that the return on the investment will yield an 11% to 19% return.
+The standard deviation and variance are used to measure the risk of a particular investment in finance.
+The mean of 15% and standard deviation of 2% indicates that it is expected to earn a 15% return on investment and we have a 68% chance that the return will be between 13% and 17%.
+Similarly, there is a 95% chance that the return on the investment will yield an 11% to 19% return.

-Measure of Central Tendency provides typical value about the data set, but it does not tell the actual story about data i.e. mean, median and mode are enough to get summary information, though we know about the center of the data.
-In other words, we can measure the center of the data by looking at averages (mean, median, mode).
-These measure tell nothing about the spread of data.
-So for more information about data we need some other measure, such as measure of dispersion or spread.
+Measure of Central Tendency provides typical value about the data set, but it does not tell the actual story about the data i.e. mean, median, and mode are enough to get summary information, though we know about the center of the data.
+In other words, we can measure the center of the data by looking at averages (mean, median, and mode).
+These measures tell nothing about the spread of data.
+So for more information about data, we need some other measure, such as the Range measure of dispersion or spread.

-Spread of data can be measured by calculating the range of data; range tell us over how many numbers of data extends.
-Range (an absolute measure of dispersion) can be found by subtracting highest value (called upper bound) in data from smallest value (called lower bound) in data. i.e.
+The Spread of data can be measured by calculating the range of data; the range tells us how many numbers of data extend.
+The range is an absolute measure of dispersion that can be found by subtracting the highest value (called upper bound) in data from the smallest value (called lower bound). i.e.

 Range = Upper Bound – Lowest Bound